ec-europa/europa-component-library/docs/Migrating-v5.md

 - Featured item footer has been removed, as it is no longer in use.
 - Markup has been simplified: now it reflects the real element orders, and extra container `ecl-featured-item__title-content` has been removed
 - New parameter `link-highlighted` to have a different display for the link
+- New parameter `id` to provide a unique id for the element.
+It is used in aria attributes.
+Set to a random string by default.

 ### Form